anmol78961/FirstDayBackHacks2020/README.md

 # FirstDayBackHacks2020Submission

-Taska:
+  How The Game Works:
+-
+  Login/Register (Parth):
+  -
+  Game Play (Anmol):
+  -
+  Requirements (Dustin):
-- Parth: web app
+  -
-- Dustin: basics and check the web app (cuz u know django)
-- Anmol: Basics, video and powerpoint
-- the video and powerpoint are just to explain what the app is all about

-TODO:
 - Add Gamification
-- Merge Logic and Webapp

-Requirements:
+-  Requirements:
 - Web app
 - Is a word unscramble game, where a randomized set of letters are displayed on the screen.
   - the user gets points by submitting a word using as many of the letters as they can